7 Tips for Weight Loss

 Some tips for meal planning:

-- Choose a few days per week to do the majority of your cooking and meal prep – make an extra dinner to freeze, chop veggies, make muffins or a breakfast casserole for the week.
+- Choose a few days per week to do the majority of your cooking and meal prep – make an extra dinner to freeze, chop veggies, make protein muffins or a breakfast casserole for the week.
 I do most of my cooking on Sunday.

 - To save time, buy pre-cut or prepared veggies.

 - Double or triple recipes and freeze to use in following weeks.

 Stick to eating out at restaurants once weekly.
 When eating out, be an advocate for yourself and manipulate the menu.
 Don’t be afraid to order the burger without the bun or “tacos” without the tortillas- ask the waiter to put all the fixings in the taco on a bed of greens (skip the corn and flour!).
 Feel empowered!
 You want to feel good the following day and don’t want to sabotage your efforts.

 I know the temptation after a big meal (and a long day!) is to sit and watch tv.
 That is the worst thing you could do for weight loss.
 MOVE after meals to encourage the sugar from the food you just consumed to get into your cells instead of lingering in your blood-stream leading to fat storage.
 Aim for at least 10 minutes of movement after each meal.
 This could mean yoga and stretching after breakfast, jumping jacks and lunges in your office after lunch, and a vigorous walk after dinner.